Dyspareunia: Dyspareunia in men

 There are a number of physical factors that may cause sexual discomfort.
 Pain is sometimes experienced in the testicular or glans area of the penis immediately after ejaculation.
 Infections of the prostate, bladder, or seminal vesicles can lead to intense burning or itching sensations following ejaculation.
 Patients with interstitial cystitis may experience intense penis pain at the moment of ejaculation.
 Gonorrheal infections are sometimes associated with burning or sharp penile pains during ejaculation.
 Urethritis or prostatitis can make genital stimulation painful or uncomfortable.
 Anatomic deformities of the penis, such as exist in Peyronie's disease, may also result in pain during coitus.
 One cause of painful intercourse is due to the painful retraction of a too-tight foreskin, occurring either during the first attempt at intercourse or subsequent to tightening or scarring following inflammation or local infection.
 Another cause of painful intercourse is due to tension in a short and slender frenulum, frenulum breve, as the foreskin retracts on entry to the vagina irrespective of lubrication.
 In one study frenulum breve was found in 50% of patients who presented with dyspareunia.
 During vigorous or deep or tight intercourse or masturbation, small tears may occur in the preputial frenulum and can bleed and be very painful and induce anxiety, which can become chronic if left unresolved.
 If gentle stretching exercises and steroid creams fail to ease the condition, and uncomfortable levels of tension remain, a frenuloplasty procedure may be recommended.
 Frenuloplasty is an effective procedure, with a high chance of avoiding circumcision, giving good functional results and patient satisfaction.
 The psychological effects of these conditions, while little understood, are real, and are visible in literature and art.

 Diagnosis

 Differential diagnosis

 Dyspareunia is a condition that has many causes and is not a diagnosis of itself.
-It is combined with vaginismus into genito-pelvic pain/penetration disorder in the DSM-5.
+It is combined with vaginismus into genito-pelvic pain/penetration disorder in the DSM-5 for the female sex organs.
 Criteria for genito-pelvic pain/penetration disorder include multiple episodes of difficulty with vaginal penetration, pain associated with intercourse attempts, anticipation of pain due to attempted intercourse, and tensing of the pelvis in response to attempted penetration.
 To meet criteria for this disorder, a patient must experience the symptoms for at least six months and experience "significant distress".

+Physical examination of the vulva (external genitalia) may reveal clear reasons for pain including lesions, thin skin, ulcerations or discharge associated with vulvovaginal infections or vaginal atrophy.
+An internal pelvic exam may also reveal physical reasons for pain including lesions on the cervix or anatomic variation.
+Vulvar exams may also include cotton-swab tests for vulvodynia.

 The differential diagnosis for dyspareunia is long because of its complicated and multifactorial nature.
 Often there are physiologic conditions underlying the pain, as well as psychosocial components that must be assessed to find appropriate treatment.
 A differential diagnosis of underlying physical causes can be guided by whether the pain is deep or superficial: